seanpmaxwell/jet-logger/README.md

 ```

 ### Guide
-The logger package's main export is the `logger` object.
-Logger can used statically or as an instance
+The logger package's main export is the default `logger` object.
+This default export will use of course, all the default settings.
+If you wish to pass your own settings you can import the `jetLogger()` function and pass parameters to configure your own custom logging objects.
-object with settings configured through a constructor.
-Variables passed through the constructor will
-take priority over environment variables.
-Note that file writes happen asynchronously.

-- The four environment variables are:
+- The five environment variables are:
   - `JET_LOGGER_MODE`: can be `'CONSOLE'`(default), `'FILE'`, `'CUSTOM'`, and `'OFF'`.
   - `JET_LOGGER_FILEPATH`: the file-path for file mode.
 Default is `_home_dir/jet-logger.log_`.
   - `JET_LOGGER_FILEPATH_DATETIME`: prepend the log file name with the datetime.
 Can be `'TRUE'` (default) or `'FALSE'`.
   - `JET_LOGGER_TIMESTAMP`: adds a timestamp next to each log.
 Can be `'TRUE'` (default) or `'FALSE'`.
   - `JET_LOGGER_FORMAT`: formats log as a line or JSON object.
 Can be `'LINE'` (default) or `'JSON'`.

-_logger_ has an export `LoggerModes` which is an enum that provides all the modes if you want to
-use them in code.
-I would recommend using `Console` for local development, `File` for remote development,
-and `Custom` or `Off` for production.
+_logger_ has an export `LoggerModes` which is an enum that provides all the modes if you want to use them in code.
+I would recommend using `Console` for local development, `File` for remote development, and `Custom` or `Off` for production.
 If you want to change the settings in code, you can do so via importing the `JetLogger` function and calling it with whatever options you want.
 <br>

 - There are 4 functions on Logger to print logs.